Bhoopendrapatel/multi-object-tracking-yolo-deepsort/README.md

-# Multi-Object Detection and Tracking using YOLOv8 and DeepSORT
+# Multi-Object Detection and Tracking

 ---